 Member Firms- Grades & Fees

 ARE YOU ELIGIBLE?

-In order to become a member firm of the PRCAI, you must be a PR consultancy that has been in business for a minimum of two years membership and must meet the basic requirements as stated in the constitution.
-A Member Firm has the power to vote at an election held to select a Managing Committee, while an Associate Member does both have a right to vote.
+In order to become a member firm of the PRCAI, you must be a PR consultancy that has been in business for a minimum of two years and must meet the basic requirements as stated in the constitution.
+A Member Firm has the power to vote at an election held to select a Managing Committee, while an Associate Member does not have a right to vote.
 The grades under which a member firm falls are segregated as per the annual revenue of the firm.
 The eight grades of member firms and the fees applicable for each grade are as below:+